-The Exploitation Roadmap is a tool designed to help the consortium to identify and plan activities to be performed after the end of the project (Table 8).
+The Exploitation Roadmap is a tool designed to help the consortium to identify and plan activities to be performed after the end of the project (Table 9).
 The highest risk a consortium faces is not being able to implement the exploitation and dissemination plan and increase the TRL level or go to market, due to lack of resources.
 The exploitation roadmap is designed to address this risk, mitigate it and pave to way toward use and a stronger impact.

-Table 8: Exploitation Roadmap - KER No. 2 (KER leading beneficiary: VITO)
+Table 9: Exploitation Roadmap - KER No. 2 (KER leading beneficiary: VITO)

-Exploitation road Imap Actions Set up an exploitation meeting between VITO, ECMWF and UNISTRA.
-Results: Exploitation strategy IPR Legal agreement Liability statement 2.
+HORIZON RESULTS BOOSTER Exploitation r oadmap Actions Set up an exploitation meeting between VITO, ECMWF and UNISTRA.
+Results: a.
+Exploitation strategy b.
+IPR c.
+Legal agreement d.
+Liability statement 2.
 Add fixed point in the agenda on exploitation during consortium meetings to better follow up exploitation intentions after the project Understand competition a.
 Research on competitors and current state-of-the-art b.
 Monitor developments on drought monitoring and forecasting 4.
 Compile clear demonstration cases to showcase added value of our drought forecasting system to potential customers and users 5.
 Engage with potential customers and users already during the project 6.
 Think about additional sources of funding beyond project 7.
 Continuous development of algorithm/methods 8.
 Extend the service to new regions of interest, outside the African continent Roles VITO will coordinate each of the identified actions, ECMWF and UNISTRA will contribute in each action.
-Milestones ACTION 1 (exploitation meeting) a) Organize a successful first exploitation meeting b) Final version of documents as identified in 1st action.
-ACTION 3 a) State of the art overview on meteorological drought forecasting b) State of the art overview on agricultural drought monitoring ACTION 4 (Demonstration cases of added value) a) Identify relevant use cases based on historic drought events and climatological conditions b) Test our solution on identified use cases c) Create clear communication strategy on how to disseminate the results of the use cases
+Milestones ACTION 1 (exploitation meeting) a) Organize a successful first exploitation meeting b) Final version of documents as identified in 1st action ACTION 3 a) State of the art overview on meteorological drought forecasting b) State of the art overview on agricultural drought monitoring ACTION 4 (Demonstration cases of added value) a) Identify relevant use cases based on historic drought events and climatological conditions b) Test our solution on identified use cases c) Create clear communication strategy on how to disseminate the results of the use cases